 The costs of short-term employee benefits are recognised as a liability and an expense, unless those costs are required to be recognised as part of the cost of stock or fixed assets.

-Holiday entitlement is recognised in the period in which the employee's services are received, and there is no outstanding holiday pay at the year end.
+The cost of any unused holiday entitlement is recognised in the period in which the employee's services are received.
+Company contributions to defined contribution plans for the benefit of employee's are expensed as they become payable.